ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 *   Filter samples from the expression data and metadata based on selection.

-*   Analyze the Correlation between the mutation status of the selected gene vs the other features.
+*   Analyze the correlation between the mutation status of the selected gene against the other features.

-*   Performs univariate analysis like Limma t-test along with Multivariate analysis like PCA analysis.
+*   Performs univariate analysis like limma t-test along with multivariate analysis like PCA analysis.

 # Getting Started